abcdefghijklmnopqrmnopqrstuvwxyz/WaFinal/README.md

 #### Run website
 To run the website, you needs an web server - for example Apache(files should be located in /xampp/htdocs in default).
 Than you needs MySQL(8.0) database. **You can use the db.sql script to create it**.
 If you have both prepared, you can start the web server and type 'localhost' into search field which will redirect you to Home page.

+*Likes, Dislikes and Views in statistics are not implemented.
+The only implemented statistics is Logs count.*